allmaps/allmaps/packages/transform/README.md

 ### Handedness

-For some transformations, it is important that the source and destination planes have the same *handedness*.
+For some transformations, it is important that the source and destination planes have the same _handedness_.

-There are two types of handedness: a Cartesian plane with the positive x-axis pointing right and the positive y-axis pointing up (and the x-axis being the "first" and the y-axis the "second" axis) is said to have *right-handed* orientation (also called *standard*, *positive* or *counter-clockwise*).
+There are two types of handedness: a Cartesian plane with the positive x-axis pointing right and the positive y-axis pointing up (and the x-axis being the "first" and the y-axis the "second" axis) is said to have _right-handed_ orientation (also called _standard_, _positive_ or _counter-clockwise_).
 This is for example the case in the equirectangular projection - at least if the coordinate order is (lon, lat).
-Alternatively, if the y-axis points downwards, we say the orientation is *left-handed* (or *negative* or *clock-wise*).
+Alternatively, if the y-axis points downwards, we say the orientation is _left-handed_ (or _negative_ or _clock-wise_).
 This is for example the case for typical pixel coordinates.

 The handedness of the source and destination can differ, for example if the source are pixels of an image and the destination are (lon, lat) coordinates (which is the typical case for Allmaps).
 For many transformations, it does not matter whether the source and destination have the same handedness, since a separate transformation is computed for both axes.
 For some transformations, like the Helmert transformation, the transformation of X and Y coordinates are computed jointly (they are said to be 'coupled') and the difference matters.

 In case the handedness differs one can set the `differentHandedness` parameter to `true`.
-This will flip the y-axis of the source in the control points (and new points) so as to align the handedness of both during computation.
+This will internally flip the y-axis of the source so as to align the handedness of both during computation.

 ### Refined transformation of LineStrings and Polygons